Driver killed after car is struck, dragged by train

-KANSAS CITY, MO (KCTV) – One person has died after their vehicle was struck by a train and dragged for about 60 feet early on Sunday.
+KANSAS CITY, Missouri (KCTV) -- One person has died after their vehicle was struck by a train and dragged for about 60 feet early on Sunday.

 According to the police, the incident happened at 1:18 a.m. in the area of 85th Street and Prospect Avenue.